Efficient constrained sampling via the mirror-Langevin algorithm: Introduction

-In this work, we tackle the constrained sampling problem via the \emph{mirror-Langevin algorithm} \eqref{mla}. \ref{mla} is a discretization of the mirror-Langevin diffusion~\cite{hsieh2018mirrored, zhangetal2020wassersteinmirror}, which is the sampling analogue of \emph{mirror descent}.
+In this work, we tackle the constrained sampling problem via the \emph{mirror-Langevin algorithm} \eqref{mla}. \ref{mla} is a discretization of the mirror-Langevin diffusion~\citep{hsieh2018mirrored, zhangetal2020wassersteinmirror}, which is the sampling analogue of \emph{mirror descent}.
 Namely, if $\phi : \R^d\to \R\cup\{\infty\}$ is a mirror map, then the mirror-Langevin diffusion is the solution to the SDE

-{} \textbf{Related works.} Recently, two works have proposed modifications of the Langevin algorithm for the task of constrained sampling.
-In~\cite{bubeck2018sampling}, Bubeck et al.\ studied the \emph{projected Langevin algorithm} (PLA), which simply projects each step of the Langevin algorithm onto $\dom(V)$.
-A different approach was taken in Brosse et al.~\cite{brosse17a}, which applies the Langevin algorithm to a smooth approximation of $V$ given by the Moreau-Yosida envelope.

-A different line of work, more closely related to ours, uses a mirror map to change the \emph{geometry} of the sampling problem~\cite{hsieh2018mirrored,chewietal2020mirrorlangevin, zhangetal2020wassersteinmirror}.
-In particular, the mirror-Langevin diffusion~\eqref{eq:mld} was first introduced in an earlier draft of~\cite{hsieh2018mirrored}, as well as in~\cite{zhangetal2020wassersteinmirror}.
-The diffusion was further studied in~\cite{chewietal2020mirrorlangevin}, which provided a simple convergence analysis in continuous time using the sampling analog of \emph{Polyak-\L{}ojasiewicz inequalities}~\cite{karimi2016linear}.
-Regarding discretization results, \cite{zhangetal2020wassersteinmirror} provides a convergence guarantee for the Euler-Maruyama discretization of \ref{eq:mld}, albeit with a bias term which does not vanish with the step size.
-We also remark that the idea of changing the geometry via a mirror map also played an crucial role for the problem of sampling from the uniform distribution over a polytope~\cite{kannan2012random,lee2017geodesic,chen2018fast,lee2018convergence,gustafson2020johns,laddha2020strong}.

-Lastly, our work follows the trend of applying ideas from optimization to the task of sampling.
-More specifically, our analysis adopts the framework of relative convexity and smoothness, which was advocated as a more flexible framework for optimization in~\cite{bauschkebolteteboulle2017descentlemma, lufreundnesterov2018relativelysmooth}.
+{\bf Technical motivation. } Recently, Zhang et al.~\cite{zhangetal2020wassersteinmirror} analyze an Euler-Maruyama discretization of \ref{eq:mld}; see \eqref{eq:euler_maruyama} for details.
+The most curious aspect of their result is that their convergence guarantee has a bias term that does not vanish even when step size tends to zero and the number of iterations tends to infinity.
+Moreover, they conjecture that this bias term is unavoidable.
+This is in contrast to known results for standard Langevin, which raises the main question of this paper:

 {} \textbf{Our contributions}.
 We propose a new discretization of the mirror-Langevin diffusion, given in~\eqref{mla} and illustrated in Figure~\ref{fig:MLA}.
 Our proposed discretization has the same cost as the standard Euler-Maruyama discretization of~\ref{eq:mld} in terms of the number of queries to the gradient oracle for $V$.
-We remark that our scheme for the case $\phi =\frac{\norm{\cdot}^2}{2}$ recovers the unadjusted Langevin algorithm.
+We remark that our scheme for the case $\phi =\nicefrac{\norm{\cdot}^2}{2}$ recovers the unadjusted Langevin algorithm.
+The most important aspect of our result is that the bias of our algorithm vanishes as the step size tends to zero unlike the result by Zhang et al.~\cite{zhangetal2020wassersteinmirror}.